Coal power in Turkey: Generation

 Germany is closing lignite-fired stations under 150 MW.
 Neighbouring Greece is closing down all its lignite-fueled power stations.
-The 1320 MW Emba Hunutlu coal fired power station was expected to start operating in 2022 despite protests, but by June had not done so.
-Shanghai Electric Power said it would be China's largest ever direct investment in Turkey.
-However, according to the World Wide Fund for Nature, it could not make a profit if it was not subsidized.
-Afşin-Elbistan C and further new coal-fired power stations will probably not be constructed, due to public opposition, court cases, and the risk of them becoming stranded assets.

 Yunus Emre power station was completed in 2020, but had only generated 700 hours of power to the grid by 2022.
+As coal in the local area is unsuitable for its boilers it became a stranded asset: it was bought by Yıldızlar Holding (Yıldızlar SSS Holding A.Ş. not to be confused with Yıldız Holding).
+In May 2023 Vice President Fuat Oktay said that unit 1 would be restarted in June, and by mid-August about 60 GWh had been sent to the grid.

 With a few exceptions stations smaller than 200 MW provide both electricity and heat, often to factories, whereas almost all those larger than 200 MW just generate electricity.
 Companies owning large amounts of coal power include Eren, Çelikler, Aydem, İÇDAŞ, Anadolu Birlik (via Konya Sugar) and Diler.

 Flexibility

 Turkey plans to substantially increase the contribution of solar and wind power to its mix of generation.
 Cost-effective system operation with a high proportion of these intermittent generation sources requires system flexibility, where other sources of generation can be ramped up or down promptly in response to changes in intermittent generation.
 However, conventional coal-fired generation may not have the flexibility required to accommodate a large proportion of solar and wind power.
 Retrofitting to increase the ramp-up rate to reach full load in 1 hour, and lower minimum generation to half max may be possible for about 9 GW (just under half) of installed capacity.
+Lignite-fired power stations are less able to ramp up and down.

 Coal industry

-Government policy supports continued generation from lignite (brown coal) because it is mined locally, whereas almost all hardcoal (anthracite and bituminous coal) is imported.
-In 2020, 51 million tonnes (83%) of lignite and 22 million tonnes (55%) of hardcoal was burnt in power stations.
+Government policy supports continued generation from lignite (brown coal) because it is mined locally, whereas almost all hard coal (anthracite and bituminous coal) is imported.
+In 2020, 51 million tonnes (83%) of lignite and 22 million tonnes (55%) of hard coal was burnt in power stations.

 In 2020 Anadolu Birlik Holding, Çelikler Holding, Ciner Holding, Diler Holding, Eren Holding, Aydem, IC İçtaş, Kolin and Odaş, were substantially involved in electricity generation from coal.